-Prior to his current position, Adami worked for Goldman Sachs where he held several positions.
-He joined Goldman Sachs in 1996 as the head gold trader and one of the many proprietary traders within the Fixed Income Currency and Commodity division.
+Guy has held numerous key leadership roles in the financial services industry.
+He began his career at Drexel Burnham Lambert in 1986 and was quickly promoted to vice president and head gold trader at the firm.
+He then joined Goldman Sachs in 1996 as the head gold trader and one of the many proprietary traders within the Fixed Income Currency and Commodity division.
 In the spring of 2000, Adami joined the U.S. Equities division of Goldman Sachs where he was put in charge of the firm's Industrial/Basic Material group.
+Adami also served as executive director at CIBC World Markets in 2003 in the U.S. Equities division where he was head of the sector in charge of the Industrial/Basic Material group.

 Follow Guy Adami on Twitter @GuyAdami.

 In one of the most bullish calls since the Fed announced a new round of easing last week, one strategist is predicting that gold will jump 36 percent, to $2,400 an ounce, by the end of 2014.

 Can a flabby Wall Street warrior become an Ironman triathlete?
 Guy Adami, once 235 pounds at 6-foot-3, has set his sights on the New Ironman Triathlon, the New York Times reports.

 Rising gasoline prices could drag down retail stocks ahead of monthly sales figures.

 Larry Robbins of Glenview Capital unveiled four new stock picks at the Robin Hood Investors conference Tuesday.